This is the top of this pageSite menu here

 • Meat, fish, shellfish

-Note: Be careful of freezer burn due to long-term storage.
+Note: Be careful of freezer burn when stored for long periods of time.

 Group 3: "Efficient use of vegetables"

-• In the activities of last year (2021), "radish" was mentioned as a vegetable that tends to be left over at home.
-I cooked a menu that can be used in practice and created a recipe book!
+• In last year's (Reiwa 3) activities, radish was identified as a vegetable that tends to be left over in households, so we introduced simple ways to use radish and what each person is doing, cooked dishes that could be used by all citizens in a practical session, and created a recipe book!

 [Introduction of radish recipe]